SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 ---

 # Configurations
-We can update package configurations with `Configure` function that accepts a `Config` struct.
+You can update the package configuration using the `Configure` or `Reconfigure` function, both of which accept a `Config` struct.
+These functions can be called in your init function, main function, or anywhere in your codebase, as long as they are called before the `Parse` function.
+If not, the package will fall back to the default configuration.

-:::warning
+:::tip We have 2 configuration functions
-If you call `Configure` function multiple times it will not overwrite the previous configurations.
-It will merge them.
-So if you already configured the package buy down the road want to change only a specific configuration, you can do it without worrying about the rest.
+The `Configure` function allows incremental updates to the configuration.
+It merges the new settings with the existing ones, preserving any previously configured values.
+This means you can update specific settings without affecting the rest.

-If you want to override the previous configurations, use `Reconfigure` function instead.
+If you want to completely override the existing configuration, use the `Reconfigure` function instead.
+It resets all settings to their default values before applying the new configuration.
 :::

 ## Language
-Optionally you can set the language in your application.
+You can optionally set the language for your application.
+The default is `en` (English), but you can change it to any language supported by Timeago.

-> Default value is `"en"`
+The language code follows the [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) standard.
+Here is an example of how to set the language to Russian:

 ```go
 import "github.com/SerhiiCho/timeago/v3"